wothke/vgmplay-0.40.9/README.md

 * Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301 USA */

+This is a JavaScript/WebAudio plugin of vgmPlay.
+This plugin is designed to work with version 1.0 of my generic WebAudio ScriptProcessor music player (see separate project).

-This is a JavaScript/WebAudio version of vgmPlay: It allows to play various Arcade and Console game music files (see VGMPlay.txt for more details)  - formats like: Video Game Music Files (*.vgm, *.vgz), Creative Music Files (*.cmf), DosBox RAW OPL Log Files (*.dro) - directly in some WebAudio enabled web browser.
-The player does not support archives but only individual music files.
+It allows to play various Arcade and Console game music files (see VGMPlay.txt for more details)  - formats like: Video Game Music Files (*.vgm, *.vgz), Creative Music Files (*.cmf), DosBox RAW OPL Log Files (*.dro) - directly in some WebAudio enabled web browser.
+The plugin does not support archives but only individual music files.
 (Respective music files can be found on pages like these: http://vgmrips.net/packs/, http://www.smspower.org/Music/VGMs, etc)

 A live demo of this program can be found here: http://www.wothke.ch/webvgm/